 The 20th week marks the halfway point for a normal pregnancy.
 Growth continues to add length and weigh to baby.
-But the 20th week baby can weigh more than one pound and measure 8 inches or longer.
+By the 20th week baby can weigh more than one pound and measure 8 inches or longer.
 Fetal growth is determined by many factors, so baby may grow more quickly for some pregnant women and more slowly for others.
 No matter the length or weight of baby at birth, all organs grow at the same rate.

 The uterus has finally reaches the belly button or navel.
 As the fetus grows, an “innie” belly button may become an “outie.”
 This can cause pain or tenderness for some women.
 Public hair becomes darker and linea nigra can finally be seen clearly.
 Linea nigra is a vertical dark line running from the navel to the pubic area.
 There is no known medical reason for this line other than to visibly note pregnancy.

 Baby movements are easy to feel now as the space inside the womb gets tighter.
 Soon baby will be kicking frequently with some kicks being painful.

 Childbirth classes may begin as early as the 20th week.
 Some classes are designed for pregnant women and others for siblings expecting a new brother or sister.
 If she asks you to come along to a childbirth class it is important to do so.
 Classes are a great way to learn more about pregnancy, the female body, childbirth and caring for baby.

 Multiple pregnancies typically end two weeks before single pregnancies.
 Women expecting twins or more should start birthing classes and other childbirth lessons early in case bed rest is required.
 From the 20th week until birth, multiple moms often have a harder time than singlet moms.